pointyfar/hugo-walkthrough/content/walkthrough/006/index.md

 draft: false
 ---

-Let's modify the code above to include a link to the actual pages
+Let's modify the code before to include a link to the actual pages

 ```html
 <!-- layouts/_default/summary.html -->